AndrewNow/Eight-Branches/content/careers/r-ac/index.md

 ---
 jobType: Students
-title: R. Ac
+title: VC Athletic Therapy
-shortDescription: Full Time, Part Time
+shortDescription: R. Ac
 date: 2022-11-08T19:59:01.351Z
 ---
 VC Athletic Therapy is located in Petawawa Ontario and we are entering our 12th year of business.
 Petawawa is home to Canada's largest military base and enjoy a mix of clientele of all ages and backgrounds.
 This is truly a diverse community that enjoys being active.